viamrobotics/docs/CONTRIBUTING.md

 We aim to be diect, friendly, and concise.

 Depending on the type of content, the audience may be beginners or advances.
-Use your judgment the concepts that need to be explained and when in doubt link to supporting content.
+Use your judgment to determine the concepts that need to be explained and when in doubt link to supporting content.

 ## Project structure